curiosity81/T-1000/README.md

 sudo raspi-config
 ```
 You can browse the [raspi-confi](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) menu via arrow, tab and return keys.
-Choose "Expand file system" so that the device will use all of the sd card's memory.
+Choose "Advanced Options" -> "Expand file system" so that the device will use all of the sd card's memory.
 This change will apply after reboot.
 Also set the "Localisation options":